up2pixy/wavery/README.md

 Please see examples/index.html for the usage.

 ## Acknowledgements
-This tool is heavily inspired by [trianglify](https://github.com/qrohlf/trianglify).
+This tool is heavily inspired by [trianglify](https://github.com/qrohlf/trianglify) and the function from [bezier-splines](http://www.particleincell.com/2012/bezier-splines).

 ## License